General Electric F414: Variants

-Used by the EADS Mako/HEAT.
+Intended for the EADS Mako/HEAT.
 Derated thrust to 12,500 lbf (55.6 kN) dry and 16,850 lbf (75 kN) wet.
 Proposed for international versions of the Korean T-50 series of trainers and fighter aircraft, but later superseded by a new offer with a standard F414.
+However, the EADS Mako/HEAT trainer/fighter program was canceled before any were built.